SlackMap/slackmap-play/README.md

 You just need device with web browser & camera.

 ## Concept
-For now we try to build prototype, a concet or in other words Minimal Valuable Product (MVP).
+For now we try to build prototype, a concet or in other words minimum viable product (MVP).

 We want to see if the idea is right